Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting the Sierra Nevada| ©Steve Slater

-Granada in January offers its visitors the chance to visit the Sierra Nevada, a place that will take your breath away with its unparalleled beauty.
-In Sierra Nevada you will be able to enjoy its beautiful landscapes and practice different winter sports.
+Granada in January offers its visitors the chance to visit the Sierra Nevada, a place that will take your breath away with its incomparable beauty.
+In Sierra Nevada as well as delighting you with its beautiful landscapes you can practice different winter sports such as

 Facade of the Cathedral| ©José vargas.